Overv/Open.GL/content/articles-en/feedback.md

 <img src="/media/img/c8_query.png" alt="Query result" />

-Notice that it returns the amount of primitives, not the amount of vertices.
+Notice that it returns the number of primitives, not the number of vertices.
 Since we have 15 vertices, with each triangle having 3, we have 5 primitives.

 Query objects can also be used to record things such as `GL_PRIMITIVES_GENERATED` when dealing with just geometry shaders and `GL_TIME_ELAPSED` to measure time spent on the server (graphics card) doing work.

-See [full code](/content/code/c8_final.txt) if you got stuck somewhere on the way.
+See [the full code](/content/code/c8_final.txt) if you got stuck somewhere on the way.

 Conclusion
 ==========